Sunday, October 6, 2024

 Ditzy Genius

-Does Not Like Spam: Kristina wrote that the only food she/he/they did not like was ham and anything made from pork.
+Does Not Like Spam: Kristina wrote that the only food she did not like was ham and anything made from pork.

 Drama Queen